-Chlorination equipment Precise chlorine dosing equipment is used to add the correct chlorine residual throughout the length of the pipework.
-Onsite chlorine levels are electronically measured using a photometer and microbiological samples are tested in an UKAS laboratory.
+The Chlorination Process Proportional chlorine dosing equipment is used to ensure the exact chlorine residual is achieved.
+Chlorine levels are electronically measured using a photometer and microbiological samples are tested in an UKAS laboratory.
 Materials, products and chemicals used are approved for use in contact with drinking water.
 This includes ultra low bromate sodium hypochlorite.

 Last Minute/Same Day/Emergency Chlorination Certificate?
 If you need a last minute, same day chlorination certificate, please give us a call to see if we can help.